spacelift-io/terraform-provider-spacelift/docs/resources/stack.md

 Optional:

-- **namespace** (String) The Kubernetes namespace to deploy resources to.
-When not specified, resources with no explicit namespace specified will be deployed to the default namespace.
+- **namespace** (String) Namespace of the Kubernetes cluster to run commands on.
+Leave empty for multi-namespace Stacks.

 <a id="nestedblock--pulumi"></a>